 Review & Submission: Important Dates

-- Student must have completed the mandatory format workshop prior to submitting their Culminating Experience.
+- Students must have completed the mandatory format workshop prior to submitting their Culminating Experience.

-- Check-Ins are for students who are graduating in the current semester to submit their Culminating Experience.
+- Appointments are for students who are graduating in the current semester to submit their Culminating Experience.

 Disclaimer: Ample appointment slots have been allocated to accommodate all graduating students.
 However, students are encouraged to sign up for appointments early in the submission cycle.
 Failure to sign up for an appointment, and/or show up to an appointment may delay a student's degree completion timeline.